weikangg/PropertyIQ/README.md

 URA_API_KEY = <YOUR URA API KEY>
 ```

-7) Get Google Maps API Key & Add it to the .env file
+7) Get Google Maps API Key & Add it to the .env file.
 ```
 GOOGLE_MAPS_KEY = <YOUR GOOGLE MAPS KEY>
 ```